-Public School Employees of Washington (PSE) is a labor union dedicated exclusively to representing Education Support Professionals in Washington state’s public education system.
+Public School Employees of Washington (PSE SEIU 1948) is a labor union dedicated exclusively to representing Education Support Professionals in Washington state’s public education system.
 Our 30,000 members play a vital role in the operation of early learning, K-12 and universities throughout the state.

 No other labor organization in Washington represents Education Support Professionals with the power and might of PSE.
 We are constantly working on the front lines to improve the quality of our public education system and to gain better recognition for those who often work behind the scenes to help our students succeed.

 Washington Public School Employees, PSE’s precursor, was created in 1948 by a small group of classified employees.
 In 1960, the organization changed its name to Public School Employees Association.
 That same year, the organization president pushed to replace the term “non-certificated” with “classified” to follow the lead of other states.